luizaguerra/mars-tests/README.md

 To resolve the situation, I chose to make a request for the URL contained in the `SOURCE CODE` button and make assertions about the returned body.

+To simulate the interaction on different devices, I have included some screen size settings for mobile, tablet and desktop and this test runs on each of the settings.

 ### Accessibility verification
 File: `mars-weather-a11y.spec`